 Cash flow from operating activities.
 Our cash provided by operating activities for the year ended December 31, 2006 was \$117.7 million.
 Our cash flows from operating activities were primarily attributable to our reported net income of \$32.7 million, which, when adjusted for non-cash expense items, such as depreciation and amortization, deferred income taxes, stock-based compensation expense and gains on the sale of long-lived assets provided positive cash flows of \$139.5 million.
 Included in these non-cash expense items is the \$40.8 million loss on early extinguishment of debt associated with our recent Refinancing transactions (see note 12 to the consolidated financial statements for further information on our Refinancing.
-These cash flows from operating activities were positively impacted by increases in operating assets and liabilities of \$4.8 million in accounts payable and an increase of \$54.3 million in crease of \$54.9 million increase in the set of \$6.9 million increase in operating activities and in our prepaid expenses and other assets of \$6.2 million.
+These cash flows from operating activities were positively impacted by increases in operating assets and liabilities of \$4.8 million in accounts payable and an increase of \$54.3 million in manufacturer flooring plans payable, primarily due to a \$69.9 million increase in inventory purchases to meet increasing customer demand.
+Offsetting these positive cash flows from operating activities were increases in our receivables of \$2.9 million due to higher sales volumes and in our prepaid expenses and other assets of \$6.2 million.
 Also, as discussed in note 3 to the consolidated financial statements, we used a portion of the proceeds from our initial public offering to pay approximately \$8.6 million of deferred compensation liabilities.